Migats/ssm-license/README.md

 Many independent artists want their music to be accessible but still maintain control over where it appears.
-SFML gives musicians an easy template to license their tracks while:
+SSM gives musicians an easy template to license their tracks while:

 - keeping creative freedom
 - protecting artists from misuse